 British monuments: (left) pyramid celebrating the completion of a bridge; (right) lighthouse built in 1829

-In May 1941, after the surrender of the Greek government, the country was partitioned into zones of occupation by Germany, Italy and Bulgaria.
+In May 1941, after the surrender of Greece, the country was partitioned into zones of occupation by Germany, Italy and Bulgaria.
 Cefalonia was part of the Italian zone of occupation and a division of 12,000 troops was stationed there.
 After Italy signed an armistice with the Allies on September 8, 1943 the Italians at Cefalonia were asked to surrender by the Germans.
-Upon their refusal, the Germans landed on the island and thanks to their complete air superiority after several days of combat they forced the Italians to surrender.
-Some 9,000 Italian soldiers and officers were not regarded as prisoners of war, but were summarily executed "for treason".
+Upon their refusal, the Germans landed on the island and thanks to their complete air superiority after several days of combat they took control of it.
+Some 9,000 Italian soldiers and officers were not regarded as prisoners of war, but were summarily executed.